Air Force (National Revolutionary Army): History

-On the 29th of November, 1920, the Chinese Nationalist Party (KMT) established the "Aviation Department".
+On 29 November 1920, the Chinese Nationalist Party (KMT) established the "Aviation Department".
 Starting with four Curtiss JN Jenny training aircraft, the "Aviation Department" gave nationalist faction troops an aviation element during the Constitutional Protection Movement led by the party leader Sun Yat-sen.

-The "Aviation Department" was reformed into "Aviation Ministry" on the 1st of November 1928 within the National Revolutionary Army commanding structure, and later on the 17th of August 1933, the "Aviation Ministry" was expanded as the Aviation Affairs Commission (航空委員會) directly under the Military Affairs Commission, thereby technically the arrangement was more like an "army air service".
+The "Aviation Department" was reformed into "Aviation Ministry" on 1 November 1928 within the National Revolutionary Army commanding structure, and later on 17 August 1933, the "Aviation Ministry" was expanded as the Aviation Affairs Commission (航空委員會) directly under the Military Affairs Commission.
 The "Command Post of the Air Force" served as the executive body of the Aviation Affairs Commission.

 Ironically, the Aviation Affairs Commission wielded far greater authority than most army aviation branches in other countries at the time, as in practice, until 1947 the Aviation Affairs Commission was responsible not only for the majority of Nationalist Chinese military aviation, but also for all air traffic control, as well as the issuance of licenses and certifications for civilian pilots and related professionals within nationalist China.
-The only exception were those aircraft operated by the Republic of China Navy, include the two Aichi AB-3 floatplanes onboard Light Cruiser CNS Ning Hai.
+The only exceptions were those aircraft operated by the Republic of China Navy, include the two Aichi AB-3 floatplanes onboard Light Cruiser CNS Ning Hai.

 The Air Force also maintained a distinctive identity, with uniforms markedly different from those of the NRA's ground forces and a separate administrative system.
 In terms of pay and provisions, Air Force personnel enjoyed treatment on par with the NRA's most trusted ground units—far superior to that of the majority of other NRA ground formations at the time.